lisandrolovisolo/death_covid9_civil_transp/README.md

 Death analysis from COVID-19 in brazil
 The matlab scripts process the data to produce the image tables and results in

-COVID-19 mortality according to civilian records}
+COVID-19 mortality according to civilian records

 by
 Lisandro Lovisolo, Diego H. S. Catalão, Rodrigo B. Burgos, Malú Grave, Pamella Constantino-Teles and Americo Cunha Jr.